martyndavies/hubapi-example-langchain/readme.md

 # Hub API - LangChain, OpenAI and Node.js Example

-In this example repository we will focus on building a simple agent that can consume and use the functions definitions provided by Superface using the LangChain.js library, OpenAI and Node.js.
+In this example repository we will focus on building a simple agent that can consume and use the function definitions provided by Superface using the LangChain.js library, OpenAI and Node.js.

 ## Run this example